HassanAbdelhamed22/Fitness-App/README.md

 - `react-loader-spinner`: To display loading spinners for a better user experience.
 - `react-horizontal-scrolling-menu`: For horizontal scrolling functionality.
 - `@mui/icons-material`: To include Material UI icons.
-- Material UI's pagination: For managing and displaying paginated data.
+- `Material UI's pagination`: For managing and displaying paginated data.

 ## Key Features